kevinkim101/financial_stock_data_modelling/README.md

 ![6 day predict graph](project_name/reports/figures/six_day_forcast.png?raw=true "6 day forcast graph")

-Therefore, we deduced that only the prediction that has weighting is the immediate forecast (the first prediction).
+Therefore, we deduced that the only  prediction that has weighting is the immediate forecast (the first prediction).
 Of course this means we can only see one day ahead into the future, and must build our trading strategies with that in mind.

 Why Autoregression
 ---
 We decided that AR (Autoregression) was the better choice for our trading purposes as it provides similar results to ARIMA but trains in exponentially faster time.
-Moreover, as depicted in the PACF plots only the only independent variable in the price at time lag 1.
+Moreover, as depicted in the PACF plots, the only independent variable in our regression is the price at time lag 1.
 Or in other words, the only value that affects our predicted price for tomorrow, is today's price.
-As our linear function is simple, ARIMA is a little overkill for forecasting purposes in this case.
+Our regression function comes out to a simple y = mx + b… ARIMA is a little overkill for forecasting purposes in this case.

 ![Random stock PACF graphs](project_name/reports/figures/RandomGraphs.png?raw=true "Random Sample PACF + Lag correlation plots")